igem-waterloo/wiki2018/src/markdown/Engagement.md

 ## The Literacy Workshop

 ### Introduction
-&nbsp;&nbsp;&nbsp;&nbsp;The Literacy workshop was developed with the premise of improving scientific literacy required for work in research.
+&nbsp;&nbsp;&nbsp;&nbsp;The Literacy Workshop was developed with the premise of improving scientific literacy required for work in research.
 This workshop was an opportunity for University of Waterloo undergraduate students to better understand how to read through and dissect academic literature. iGEM project development, experimental protocol, and project applications are all based on scientific literature and accurate comprehension of academic writing.
 This workshop was a platform to teach the undergraduate community about knowledge translation and a way to acquire the technical skills utilized by iGEM team members in relation to effective and efficient research.

 ### Planning Involved
 &nbsp;&nbsp;&nbsp;&nbsp;The target demographic was first year students with minimal knowledge or exposure to reading scientific literature.
 This cohort was specifically selected given the numerous amount of technical labs involving report writing and reading that are mandatory in first year.
 A sample paper was selected to conduct group reading and activities for the workshop.
-The paper addressed topics that would be covered in first year cellular biology making the concepts accurate to skill and knowledge level.
+The paper addressed topics that would be covered in first year cellular biology, making the concepts relevant to skill and knowledge level of the first year students.

 Presentation material was developed and encompassed the following:
 * Paper dissection of title/abstract, methods, results, discussion, conclusion